JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/3-executing-process-group.md

 ![[exec.jpg|300]]

-*Executing relies on coordinated teamwork, strong communication, and continuous stakeholder\
-engagement to produce deliverables.*
+*Executing relies on coordinated teamwork, strong communication, and continuous stakeholder engagement to produce deliverables.
+The executing phase is where the actual deliverables are created.
+Up until this point all lines of effort are focused on scaffolding*

 ---
 ## Related Links